How to Get Rid of Nutsedge

 Nutsedge roots extend deep into the soil of your lawn or garden beds.
 They can reach 14 inches down into the soil.
 The rhizomes branch out beneath the soil and then emerge to form new nutsedge plants.
 Consequently, multiple nut grass plants can share the same root system.
 Because nutsedge is a perennial plant, it will return each year like other weeds unless you can kill nutsedge by mechanical or chemical means.

-How to Eradicate Nutsedge Plants
+How to Kill Nutsedge Plants

-To kill nutsedge and manage effective weed control, you can rely on chemical weed killers.
-Use post-emergent herbicides to control nutsedge spread and kill existing nut grass weeds.
+Post-emergent herbicides to control nutsedge spread and kill existing nut grass weeds.
 Nutsedge plants begin to die within a couple of days of spraying them with herbicides.
 The weeds and their rhizomes should completely die within a couple of weeks of application.
 Follow the manufacturer’s instructions for applying these weed herbicides that can get rid of nutsedge.

 How to Prevent Nutsedge from Sprouting